ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [x] With and without data augmentation
   - [ ] With and without solved tasks
 - [ ] Which LoRA parameters are compatible with VLLM?
-- [ ] Fix issue with qlora model saving the complete model
+- [x] Fix issue with qlora model saving the complete model
-  - [ ] I'm able to continue the training from the current checkpoints?
 - [x] Train the model on the cluster
 - [ ] Script for inference
 - [ ] Find best training hyperparameters (learning rate, batch size, lora rank)